-1. For the transform to work, the Chisel Blackbox that wraps the Verilog IP must have input clocks that can safely be clock-gated.

-- 2. The compiler that produces the decoupled simulator ("FAME Transform") automatically recognizes such black-boxes inside the target design. - 3.
-The compiler automatically gates each clock of the Verilog IP to ensure that it deterministically advances in lockstep with the rest of the simulator. - 4.
-This allows any Verilog module, subject to the constraint above, to be instantiated anywhere in the target design using the standard Chisel Blackbox interface.
+- 1. For the transform to work, the Chisel Blackbox that wraps the Verilog IP must have a single clock input that can safely be clock-gated. - 2.
+The compiler that produces the decoupled simulator ("FAME Transform") automatically recognizes such blackboxes inside the target design. - 3.
+The compiler automatically gates the clock to the Verilog IP to ensure that it deterministically advances in lockstep with the rest of the simulator. - 4.
+This allows any Verilog module with a single clock input to be instantiated anywhere in the target design using the standard Chisel Blackbox interface.